 A trip to Copenhagen must include a visit to Tivoli Gardens, which boasts beautiful miniature gardens, a theme park with arcade games and rides, and even open air stages where plays and concerts take place.

 The Bakken Amusement Park is great for warm days and is the oldest of its kind in the world, having opened in 1583.
-The Nature Playground, located at Valbyparken, is also a must for a day out in the sunshine and fresh air, and a good place for a picnic.
-There are numerous parks and green areas in Copenhagen where families can play and relax.
+The Nature Playground, located at Valbyparken, is also a must for a picnic out in the sunshine and fresh air.
+Indeed, there are numerous parks and green areas in Copenhagen where families can play and relax.

-For toddlers, the Kompan indoor playground is a wonderland of slides, balls, and bright colours.
-Children will also enjoy some of the more traditional sightseeing attractions which delight young imaginations, like the palaces and castles.
+For toddlers, the Kompan indoor playground is a wonderland of slides, balls and bright colours.
+Children will also enjoy some of the more traditional sightseeing attractions, such as palaces and castles which delight young imaginations.

 Copenhagen's continental climate is mild through all four seasons.
 Summers (June to August) bring temperatures averaging around 68°F (20°C), while in mid-winter (December to February) temperatures hover just above or below freezing.
 The hottest month is July and the coldest month is February.
 Rainfall is moderate too, but showers are possible in any season.
 Winter days get far fewer daylight hours than summer days, which are long.
 Early summer is the best time to visit Denmark; the month of June is particularly lovely because the days are longest and the weather is at its most pleasant.

-The lords of Michelin dining have bestowed 13 restaurants in Copenhagen with their mark of guaranteed fine dining.
+The guarantors of Michelin dining have bestowed 15 restaurants in Copenhagen with their prestigious mark of excellence.
 While obviously many popular restaurants in Copenhagen are not included, the honours are indicative of how far dining has progressed in the city.

-Traditionally Denmark has not been known for its food, Frikadeller meat balls and cabbage being among the most popular of dishes.
-While there are some great Danish foods - their hot dogs and open-faced sandwiches are some of the best in the world - much of the truly great dining in Copenhagen deals in international cuisine.
-Particularly good in Copenhagen are French and Asian restaurants.
+Traditionally, Denmark has not been known for its food; Frikadeller meatballs and cabbage are among the most popular dishes.
+While there are some great Danish foods such as their hotdogs and open-faced sandwiches, much of the truly great culinary experiences in Copenhagen deals in international cuisine, particularly French and Asian.

 Dining in Copenhagen is usually a leisurely affair and patrons are encouraged to take their time and make a night of it.
-For quicker eats, cafés and hot dog stands are very popular and a fun way to meet people, or you can grab a fresh sandwich at one of the city's many bakeries.
-Stoget, Central Station, and Grey Friars Square are all hotspots for restaurants.
-Tivoli also has a great selection of casual places to eat in a fun setting.
+For quicker eats, cafes and hot dog stands are very popular and a fun way to meet people, or you can grab a fresh sandwich at one of the city's many bakeries.
+Stoget, Central Station and Grey Friars Square are all hotspots for restaurants.
+Tivoli also has a great selection of casual eateries in fun settings.